ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **5-spread-operator.js:**
 - `concatArrays`: Combines two arrays and the characters of a string into a single array using the spread syntax.

+**6-main.js:** Executes `getSanFranciscoDescription` showcasing the use of template literals for string interpolation.

+**6-string-interpolation.js:**
+- `getSanFranciscoDescription`: Uses template literals to incorporate variables and create a descriptive text about San Francisco's economic figures, demonstrating clear and concise string formatting.

 ## Installation